actris/data-management-plan/DMP/initial-DMP.md

 *Table x: Software*

-**Consider adding a table giving an overview of when data is made available, level 2, NRT, campaign data and how this differs among the DC units**

-Data quality assurance is provided by the data submitter and national facilities, appropriate topical centre, and the appropriate data centre unit.

-ACTRIS as a Research infrastructure is in its preparation phase, and is expected to be fully operational within 2025, aiming to provide open-access to data throughout the lifetime of the infrastructure.

 ## 5. Allocation of resources

 **Cathrine takes the lead on this section.
 Draft should be more like an abstract of the cost book**